zer0fl4g/DebugDetector/README.md

 * [Tuts4You](http://tuts4you.com/download.php?view.3260)

 ###ToDo
-- Add more Plugins
++ Add more Plugins
++ Add bad driver names
++ Add custom window titel depending on detection
++ fix x64 support

+###Changelog v0.2
-- Add color incase of debug detection
++ added color on detection
++ added better error reporting on plugins
++ added OSVersion parameter to plugins
++ added NtYieldExecution plugin (by Aguila)
++ added CheckHeapMemory plugin
++ added some new windows to the FindBadWindow plugin
++ fixed a Windows XP display problem

 ###Features
 + Plugin Interface
  + simple to use
  + error messages
 + Show percentage of detection
-+ x64 support (inline asm needs to be ported to C++ cause visualstudio doesn´t support inline assambler in x64 mode but the other modules should work more or less)
-+ 17 Plugins
++ 18 Plugins
  + DebugObject
      + Using NtQueryInformationProcess to see if there are Debugging Objects for our process
  + CheckRemoteDebuggerPresent